yui-mhcp/base_dl_project/SUBCLASSING.md

 - `train_step`, `eval_step` :

-These methods takes as input a `batch (input, targets)` with `[input_signature, output_signature]` signatures and you cannot change this signature in order to run in graph mode.
-It means that the output of your latest processing function **must** be a tuple of 2 elements : `inputs` and `targets` with right shapes and types.
+These methods take as input a `batch (input, targets)` with `[input_signature, output_signature]` signatures and you cannot change this signature in order to run in graph mode.
+It means that the output of your latest processing function **must** be a tuple of 2 elements : `inputs` and `targets` with correct shapes and types.

 Note that inside the `{train / eval}_step` you can make whathever you want so it is not a limitation ! :smile: